-- Amusingly, Pokémon manages to avert this trope, and avert it hard, in Diamond/Pearl, especially with the gym leaders.
+- Amusingly, Pokémon manages to avert this trope, in Diamond/Pearl, especially with the gym leaders.

 - The Ice-type Pokemon Gym Leader is a peppy, tomboyish young girl with a fiery personality who openly wonders out loud if she should cultivate a "Ice-Type" personality, aloof and cold.

 - The Water-type Gym Leader is a completely crazy, over-the-top madman who wears a mask—AT ALL TIMES—demands that people call him Crasher Wake, and donates to charitable causes in his free time.